missinglinkelectronics/psmake/README.md

 platform.
 Mutually exclusive with `PLAT`.

 `SRC`
-: List of space-separated source files to be added to the application.
-For each list entry, a symlink in the `src` directory of the respective application project will be created that points towards the corresponding source file.
+: List of space-separated source files or directories to be added to the application.
+For each list entry, a link entry in the application project to the absolute path of the respective source file or directory is created.

 `PATCH`
 : List of space-separated patch file entries.
 Patches are applied in the base